Statement by David Neal, Chief Executive Officer of the Future Fund, to the Senate Finance and Public Administration Committee

 Budget Estimates, 23 May 2018, Parliament House, Canberra

 In April we released our regular update on the performance and positioning of the five funds for which the Board is responsible.
 I will provide a short summary of the key points.

-The Future Fund continues to perform strongly against its objective, which is to strengthen the Australian Government’s long-term financial position.
-The Fund now stands at $139bn, with investment returns adding over $78bn to the original contributions from government.
+The Future Fund continues to make good progress in pursuit of its objective to strengthen the government’s long-term financial position.
+The Fund now stands at $141bn, with investment returns adding over $80bn to the original contributions.

-In summary, the Future Fund Board of Guardians invests nearly $164bn across the five public asset funds for benefit of future generations of Australians.
+In summary, the Future Fund Board of Guardians invests $166bn across the five public asset funds for the benefit of future generations of Australians.

 I welcome your questions.